vezzolter/DSA/Algorithms/Searching/BinarySearch/BinarySearch.md

 To prioritize simplicity and emphasize algorithm itself, several design decisions were made:
 - Utilizing a small integer array as a collection.
 - Omitting certain optimizations to the algorithm.
-- Assumming that collections is already sorted.
+- Assuming that collections is already sorted.

 ---
 Searching algorithm implemented within the function `binarySearch()`, which is declared in `BinarySearch.h` header file and defined in `BinarySearch.cpp` source file.
 This approach is adopted to ensure encapsulation, modularity and compilation efficiency.
 Examination of sorting technique is conducted within the `main()` function located in the `Main.cpp` file.